ynonp/basic-python-09-2023/day2.md

 - [ ] Write a function that takes weight in lb and returns the value in kg

-- [ ] Write a function that takes a temprature value and returns a string telling the user what they should wear
+- [ ] Write a function that takes a temperature value and returns a string telling the user what they should wear

 Python Data Structures